derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Uhhhh, I don't really know how to describe this use of the word "trustless" except "lie".
 Maybe someone is trying to redefine the word?

+Bitcoin.org Co-owner Cobra replies that it is ["very dangerous" for him to call out Blockstream like that.](https://twitter.com/CobraBitcoin/status/1060175987277729792)

 #### 26 December 2018

 Samson Mow cheers and threatens Bitcoin Cash Association creator Paul Wasensteiner's arrest and [tags the SEC on Twitter.](https://twitter.com/excellion/status/1078051212052684800)